izikeros/blog/content/posts/notes/python_concurrent_futures_simpler_parallelism.md

 ---
-Title: Simpler Parallelism with concurrent.futures
-Slug: concurrent-futures-simpler-parallelism
+Category: note
 Date: 2025-09-21
 Modified: 2025-09-21
+Slug: concurrent-futures-simpler-parallelism
 Status: published
+Summary: Learn how to simplify parallel and concurrent programming in Python using `concurrent.futures`, including executors for managing threads and processes, and futures for handling task results.
+ai_summary: true
 Tags: python, concurrency, parallelism, threading, multiprocessing, performance
-Category: note
+Title: Simpler Parallelism with concurrent.futures
 Series: Python async
 ---
 ## The High-Level Approach

 Introduced in Python 3.2 via PEP 3148, `concurrent.futures` gives you a unified interface for running code in parallel.
 Instead of wrestling with threads and processes directly, you get executors that handle the messy details.
 You submit tasks, get back futures, and collect results when they're ready.